 What I will share with you is what needs to be done.

 Now I've read a few early entries to this season and while I will admit it needs a bit of work, I don't think it'll be as extensive as Season One.
-Sure The Love Spell is trash, Dimension Jump needs burning in a fire and Disconnected needs to have its copycattiness slapped out, but what I've read so far hasn't been screaming to me "rewrite everything!" every other scene like a lot of later Season One episodes have.
-Honestly only Thrown Key Part 2 has done so far and I already wanted to wipe Dimension Jump, so.
+Sure The Love Spell is trash, Dimension Jump needed burning in a fire and Disconnected needed to have its copycattiness slapped out, but what I've read so far hasn't been screaming to me "rewrite everything!" every other scene like a lot of later Season One episodes have.

 > Reboot Season Two Episode Listing >